 No one knows for sure what causes migraine, though in recent years our ability to study the brain has given us new insights.
 Learn more about the scientific story of migraine.

-Migraine triggers are usually broken down into two categories - internal and external.
+Migraine triggers can be broken down into two categories -internal and external.
 The external triggers are the ones you hear about most often.
 These are things you put in your body, environmental factors, lifestyle choices, etc.

 Internal triggers are things that are going on inside your body that can be harder to control.
 The most commonly talked about internal trigger is probably hormones.